soccermafia89/Resistance-Ontology/README.txt

 Requirements:

--Knowledge of Resistance: http://en.wikipedia.org/wiki/The_Resistance_(game) -Protege
+-Knowledge of Resistance: http://en.wikipedia.org/wiki/The_Resistance_(game) -Protege, and knowledge of either RDFS, OWL, or Protege usage.
--Knowledge of how to use protege
 -Any other reasoner deployments capable of loading owl files.

 Intructions:

-Run the Hermit reasoner that comes with protege.
+Load ResistanceOntology.owk into protege and run the Hermit reasoner.
 This ontology comes with example instance data including a real life Resistance Match!
 See the Usage section below.